katerynaCh/multimodal-emotion-recognition/README.md

 # Multimodal [audiovisual] emotion recognition

 ## Preface
 If you find this repository useful for your needs, you might be interested in our newer work on multimodal (audiovisual) emotion recognition in-the-wild from CVPRW'24: https://github.com/katerynaCh/MMA-DFER.
-It achieves state-of-the-art on dynamic in-the-wild datasets MAFW and DFEW usng vision and audio.
+It achieves state-of-the-art on dynamic emotion recognition in-the-wild datasets MAFW and DFEW usng vision and audio.

 ## About
 This repository implements a multimodal network for emotion recognition from audio and video data following the paper "[Self-attention fusion for audiovisual emotion recognition with incomplete data]" accepted to ICPR 2022.
 We provide implementations for [Ravdess] dataset of speech and frontal face view data corresponding to 8 emotions: 01 = neutral, 02 = calm, 03 = happy, 04 = sad, 05 = angry, 06 = fearful, 07 = disgust, 08 = surprised.
 We provide implementations of three fusion variants ('late transformer', 'intermediate transformer', 'intermediate attention') and modality dropouts.